-High Ticket Merchant Accounts have High Ticket Sales.
+High ticket merchant accounts have high ticket sales.
 These businesses specialize in offering expensive, luxury products or services to their client base.
 They typically charge high prices for their products and services.
-Merchant Accounts that accept credit and debit cards for high dollar amounts and tend to have large transactions sizes are usually deemed as high-risk by most payment service providers.
+High-ticket merchant accounts give high ticket businesses the ability process large ticket credit cards without the risk of funds being held.
+Merchant accounts that accept credit and debit cards for high dollar amounts and tend to have large transaction sizes are usually deemed as high-risk by most payment service providers.

 Examples of high-ticket business include: